react-z/react-timer/README.md

 ## Styles

-All React UI components are made to be compatible with [pure CSS](http://purecss.io/) which gives some nice responsive styles.

-The components can also be used with your own custom style sheets.
+react-timer can be used with your own custom styles.
 A minimal timer.css style sheet is included as a guide.

 ## Development